Privacy Policy

 We process personal data on the basis of

-Our legitimate interests include, in particular, providing a functioning website and IT infrastructure, providing modern AI-supported features, communicating with customers, prospects and partners, optimizing and further developing our offerings, and preventing security incidents and abuse.
+Our legitimate interests consist in particular in providing a functional website and IT infrastructure, providing modern AI-supported functions, communicating with customers, prospective customers, and partners, optimizing and further developing our offering, as well as ensuring security and preventing abuse.

-Recipients / categories of recipients, Art.
-13(1)(e) GDPR: Depending on the purpose of processing, personal data may be disclosed to recipients or categories of recipients, in particular hosting providers, IT and cloud service providers, communication service providers, support and maintenance service providers, newsletter service providers (if used), and to authorities and public bodies where we are legally obliged to do so.
-Where processors are used, this is done on the basis of data processing agreements pursuant to Article 28 GDPR.
+Depending on the purpose of processing, personal data may be transmitted to recipients or categories of recipients, in particular to hosting providers, IT and cloud service providers, communication service providers, support and maintenance service providers, service providers for newsletter distribution (if used), as well as to authorities and public bodies where we are legally obliged to do so.
+Where processors are used, this is done on the basis of data processing agreements pursuant to Art.
+28 GDPR.

 7. Data collection on our website